 After marinating, put the swordfish cubes onto the skewers inter-layered with a tomato, onion wedge or yellow pepper.

-Place the kebabs on your grill mat for 5 – 10 minutes over a hot coals brushing on the marinade during the cooking process.
+Place the kebabs on your grill mat for 5 – 10 minutes over hot coals brushing on the marinade during the cooking process.
 Note there is oil in the marinade so liberal brushing will cause unwanted flare ups.

 Turn the kebabs at the halfway point (continually turning a barbecue fish kebab is another way to encourage the fish pieces to fall off the skewer).